Varun Arora

 Board Member, House Sacramento Volunteer

-I want to create a reliable, repeatable, and prescriptive mechanism for cities to get housing units at a price that can bring affordable housing to every person, and can bring functional homelessness down to 0.
-I am beginning research into using the economics principle of target-costing to develop a policy framework that could actualize multifamily projects penciled with high-certainty, low-underwriting risk, and achieve exceptionally affordable units at predetermined target rents and ownership costs.
+This will create a reliable, repeatable, and prescriptive way for cities to procure housing units at a price afforable to every person, and bring functional homelessness down to 0 individuals.
 This directly tackles the challenge of multifamily development and renter stability.

 Builder, ADU Impossible Full time

-In many ways, small developers are founders, and their work ventures.
-I am a committee member that helped organize a workshop and bootcamp for individuals entering small development.
-I mentor them on building practices and how to make projects pencil, from time to time.
+In many ways, small developers are founders, and their housing projects are ventures.
+I am a committee member who helped organize a workshop and bootcamp for individuals entering small development.
+I mentor them on building practices and how to make projects pencil.

-Shelter First is a model in which the city offers project-based vouchers to property owners to temporarily shelter pre-filtered medium to low-vulnerability unhoused people in scattered-site environments similar to public shelter sites.
-I worked on this proposal for city leaders.
+I wrote a proposal for a model in which the city offers project-based vouchers to property owners to temporarily shelter pre-filtered medium- to low-vulnerability unhoused people in scattered-site environments similar to public shelter sites.

 Core strengths